mturk/svcbatch/README.md

 API requires that this number must be larger then `127` and lower then `255`.

-By default log rotation will be executed each 90 days unles **-r [rule]** option is defined by internal watchdog thread.
+By default log rotation will be executed each `90` days unles **-r [rule]** option is defined by internal watchdog thread.

-Users can disable log rotation by adding **-r 0** option.
+Users can disable log rotation by adding **-m 0** option.
 In that case SvcBatch.log file will be be created or opened for append if already present.